 The small steps count, my loves.

 Small steps can make big change.
 And your own voice holds more power than you can begin to yet understand.

 I’ll need you to remember this as you get older because it won’t be easy.
 It takes a great deal of courage to go against the crowd, especially in your adolescence.
 It takes guts, determination, and an incredibly rooted awareness of social justice and knowledge of what’s right.
 This is what I hope to give to you.

 Your dad and I work relentlessly to give you role models from Khalil Mack to Kris Bryant to Serena Williams to Alex Morgan.
-We share with you stories of Gandhi and Sonia Sotomayer and Jacque Cousteau and Sacajewea.
-We explain to you how emotions work in our bodies and that being moved to tears at any point through the day is a gift for your soul.
-We try our best to support you through all of your feelings, even when we’re frustrated endlessly at your umpteenth tantrum.
+We share with you stories of Gandhi and Sonia Sotomayor and Jacques Cousteau and Sacajawea.
+We explain to you how emotions work in our bodies.
+And that being moved to tears at any point through the day is a gift for your soul.
+We try our best to support you through all of your feelings.
+Even when we’re frustrated endlessly at your umpteenth tantrum.
 We tell you it’s “your body, your choice,” so you know the same holds true for every person you come across in your life.
 We give you the freedom to choose your clothes and your means of expression—glitter, rainbows, art, football, cooking, dolls, sports jerseys.

 You love what you love, and it is not our job to police any of it.

 Raising feminist boys in today’s culture is no simple feat, but it’s our responsibility as parents of future men to do the work.
 So, we do this again and again and again, day after tireless day for one very simple reason:

 My boys, we need you in this fight.